Israel, Hamas, And National Security In The Middle East | Ron Grobman | One American Podcast #8

 Makes sense.

-Yeah, because it's high power the lens probably magnetized.
+Yeah, because the lens probably magnifies magnifications.

-Well, you know, they call the US the big Satan and Israel the little Satan.
+Well, you know, they call the U.S. the big Satan and Israel the Little Satan.

-I didn't realize that's that's like a thing.
+Yeah, that's like a thing.

-That's that's trying to take over the world.
+That's trying to take over the world.

-Uh but you also have that whole Middle Eastern society outside Of Israel, that's really incompatible with the Western world.
+But you also have that whole Middle Eastern society outside of Israel that's really incompatible with the Western world in every way you can think of it.

 Right.